MicrosoftDocs/m365copilot-docs/docs/decision-guide.md

 ### How does it differ from Copilot extensions for Microsoft 365?

 In the context of building copilots for Microsoft 365, there are several options available.
-This diagram provides a comparison between the **Copilot extensibility** options (Graph connectors, plugins, and declarative copilots, which can connect to Graph connectors and plugins) and the **custom engine copilot**:
+This diagram provides a comparison between the **extensions** (Graph connectors, plugins, and declarative copilots, which can connect to Graph connectors and plugins) and the **custom engine copilot**:

 :::image type="content" source="assets/images/copilot-ext-vs-cec.png" border="true" alt-text="This diagram compares options between Copilot extensions and custom engine copilots for M365" lightbox="assets/images/copilot-ext-vs-cec.png":::